PLM and Pattern Libraries: Building Reusable Design Assets

 3. Graded Patterns: These are patterns that have been adjusted to fit various sizes.
 Pattern grading is essential in ready-to-wear fashion, ensuring that a garment design fits across a range of body types.

-4. Drafted Patterns: Drafted patterns are created by measuring the body and drawing the pattern from scratch, instead of adapting a basic block.
+4. Drafted Patterns: Drafted designer patterns are created by measuring the body and drawing the pattern from scratch, instead of adapting a basic block.
 Designers often use this technique for custom clothing.

 Patterns can be saved in a digital library for easy adaptation and reuse in future projects.